CV

 Seminar in Epistemology: A Priori Knowledge in Recent Epistemology

-Independent study course on the metaphysics and epistemology of necessity
+Independent Study Course: the metaphysics and epistemology of necessity

 Seminar in Epistemology: Internalism and Externalism